Australia Bowl Against England In Second Ashes Test - UrduPoint

 Left-arm seamer Sam Curran was left out from England's 12-man squad.

-Australia had already announced their one change on Wednesday, with fast bowler Josh Hazlewood coming in for his first match of this series after fellow quick James Pattinson was rested as part of a rotation policy.
+Australia had already announced their one change on Wednesday, with fast bowler Josh Hazlewood coming in for his first match of this series after fellow quick James Pattinson was left out.

 In 17 of the last 19 Ashes campaigns, the team that has led 1-0 has won the series.